Chinese frigate Binzhou

 Binzhou (515) is a Type 054A frigate of the People's Liberation Army Navy.
 She was commissioned on 29 December 2016.
+She is stationed in Zhoushan, Zhejiang.
+She is part of the East Sea Fleet.

 Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Binzhou was launched on 13 December 2015 at the Hudong-Zhonghua Shipyard in Shanghai.
 Commissioned on 29 December 2016.

+She was part of the 29th Escort Task Group in the Gulf of Aden, being deployed on April 4, 2018, and had a stopover in the Port of Piraeus, where she was visited by the then Chinese ambassador to Greece Zou Xiaoli on June 1st.